joanclarke/iFlix/README.md

 # motion-flix
-Mo-Flix or Motion Flix is a website where you go to get all the information you need about your favorite Movies and TV shows.
+iFlix is a website where you go to get all the information you need about your favorite Movies, TV shows and Celebrities.